agilejzl/agilejzl.github.io/README.md

 # brush-to-canvas
-Using html5 canvas to redraw brush from json data
+Using html5 canvas to redraw multi brushes from json data